Kansas vacation rental tax guide

 What charges are taxable?

 However, fees that are refundable, such as damage deposits, are generally not subject to lodging taxes unless the host keeps the deposit.
-Other fees that are not subject to sales tax include those for safe or security boxes, shuttle or transportation, returned checks, parking, fax, and internet and computer fees.
+Other fees that are not subject to sales tax include those for safes or security boxes, shuttles or transportation, returned checks, parking, fax, and internet and computer fees.

-Before collecting any short-term rental tax from your guests, you need to be aware of whether any taxes have already been collected for you.
-Some vacation rental platforms, including Airbnb, HomeAway, and VRBO, collect Kansas short-term rental taxes for you when the listing is booked.
-However, platforms do not collect taxes in all locations, and they may not collect all the state and local taxes you owe.
+Before collecting any short-term rental taxes from your guests, you need to be aware of whether any taxes have already been collected for you.
+In Kansas, short-term rental marketplaces are required to collect lodging taxes from guests when a short-term rental is paid for.

 Are guests ever exempt from taxes?

-In Kansas, purchases of accommodations by organizations including the U.S. and Kansas governments and their agencies, parent-teacher organizations, nonprofit educational institutions, hospitals, blood, tissue, and organ banks, historical societies, museums, primary care clinics, religious organizations, zoos, and rural volunteer fire departments are exempt from sales tax if the room charge is billed directly to the exempt buyer.
+In Kansas, purchases of accommodations by the U.S. and Kansas governments and their agencies and other exempt organizations are exempt from sales tax if the room charge is billed directly to the exempt buyer.

 “Indirect” rentals of sleeping rooms to rural volunteer fire departments and federal government employees are also exempt from sales tax when the room rental is made in association with the performance of official duties, regardless of method of payment.

-After you’ve collected taxes from your guests, it’s time to file your tax returns with the Kansas Department of Revenue and local tax jurisdictions.
-In Kansas, you can file short-term rental tax returns online.
-In order to file, you will need to enter information on how much you charged for your rentals.
-You’ll also need to pay the tax amount due, usually via check or electronic transfer.
+After you’ve collected taxes from your guests, it’s time to file your tax returns with the Kansas Department of Revenue.
+In Kansas, you can file returns online.
+In order to file, you’ll need to enter information on how much you charged for your rentals.
+You’ll also need to pay the tax amount due.

 When do I need to file my returns?